• Home

 OH 117

-This interview focuses on Ms. Barron’s memories of Winthrop College including Winthrop uniforms, the Blue Line, Morning Watch, YWCA, SGA, departmental clubs, Fine Arts Series, college chaperones, famous guests, rules, the Daisy Chain, Junior-Senior dance and the college farm.
+This interview was conducted with Gladys Louise Talbert Barron (1906-2003).
+Mrs. Barron graduated from Winthrop College in 1926 with a Bachelor's degree and in 1949 with a Master's degree.
+In this interview Ms. Barron discusses her memories of Winthrop College including Winthrop uniforms, the Blue Line, Morning Watch, YWCA, SGA, departmental clubs, Fine Arts Series, college chaperones, famous guests, rules, the Daisy Chain, Junior-Senior dance and the college farm.
+This interview is a great snapshot into the life of a Winthrop student in the 1920s.

 Diana Barton